 CreaTV Chooses Tightrope Media Systems for Online Video Distribution

-ST. PAUL, MINN. and SAN JOSE, CALIF.—CreaTV San Jose, the community access provider serving San Jose, has chosen the Cablecast Reflect online video distribution service from Tightrope Media Systems to distribute select programming—as live or video-on-demand streams—in high-definition.
-The Reflect solution integrates with the central on-site Cablecast server to conserve bandwidth while still allowing the community to view all of the network’s programming.
+ST. PAUL, MINNESOTA, June 3, 2015 — CreaTV San Jose, the community access provider serving San Jose, California, has chosen the Cablecast Reflect online video distribution service from Tightrope Media Systems (TRMS) to distribute select CreaTV programming—as live or video-on-demand streams—in high-definition.
+The Reflect solution integrates tightly with the central on-site Cablecast server to conserve bandwidth while still allowing the community to view all of the network’s programming.

-“While our programming is broadcast in SD, our goal is to push the content to the Web in HD,” said Justin Cowgill, chief technology officer for CreaTV.
-“But as a budget-challenged community access provider, content delivery networks and cloud storage can be expensive—especially if the services charge by the megabyte when we’re dealing in gigabytes of data.
+“While our programming is broadcast in SD, our goal is to push the content to the Web in HD,” said Justin Cowgill, Chief Technology Officer for CreaTV.
+“But as a budget-challenged community access provider, content delivery networks (CDNs) and cloud storage can be expensive—especially if the services charge by the megabyte when we’re dealing in gigabytes of data.
 Cablecast Reflect is a game-changer because it makes HD online content distribution affordable.
 Since Tightrope really understands the needs of PEG channel providers, they’ve designed an automated, affordable solution that’s perfect for us.”

 As integrated with the main Cablecast VOD server, Cablecast Reflect stores a copy of videos in the cloud as needed.
 Once the file has been uploaded to the cloud, subsequent viewers will retrieve the file from the cloud without using any of CreaTV’s bandwidth.
 Content can be pulled from any of the four CreaTV channels:

-Community Channel 15, which features content produced by more than 120 member producers in 10 languages;
+- Community Channel 15, which features content produced by more than 120 member producers in ten languages

 CreaTV San Jose is additionally in the process of transitioning its Cablecast SX SD video servers—including one Cablecast Pro VOD server and three live streaming servers—to Cablecast SX HD video servers as part of its comprehensive HD upgrade.
 CreaTV San Jose will also add an HD router, reference monitors, and other HDTV gear by the end of 2015.